Filter by Subcategory

 with Charlie Simineo

-The driver's education course is a program consisting of 30 classroom hours being held via the free Zoom app, a combination of in-car instruction and simulator driving experience and six hours of observation as set forth by the Wyoming State Department of Education.
-Simulator time will begin the week prior to the start of the classroom portion of the class.
+The driver's education course is a program consisting of 30 classroom hours, a combination of in-car instruction and simulator driving experience and six hours of observation as set forth by the Wyoming State Department of Education.
 The course meets the basic requirements of the Wyoming Department of Transportation.
-REQUIREMENTS: (1) one parent must attend the first 1/2 hour of the first class via zoom (for those students under 18), (2) student must have their driving permit prior to registration (3) student must provide their own (insured) vehicle for the one-on-one driving portion of the class and (4) attendance is required at each class for the certificate to be issued.
+REQUIREMENTS: (1) one parent must attend the first 1/2 hour of the first class (for those students under 18), (2) student must have their driving permit prior to registration, (3) student must provide their own (insured) vehicle for the one-on-one driving portion of the class and (4) attendance is required at each class for the certificate to be issued.
 Students who do not successfully complete the course may be eligible for additional instructional time for a fee.
 For more information on this program please see our website at lccc.wy.edu/lifeenrichment.